 - Make your Satellite Club a truly safe space, where young people’s voices are listened to and respected, where they can express feedback – positive and negative – without fear or judgement.

-Check out our helpful guides, Understanding Vulnerable Teenagers and Activity Design for Vulnerable Young People, or visit our webpage if you want to find out more about Satellite Clubs.
+Check out our helpful guides, Understanding Vulnerable Teenagers and Activity Design for Vulnerable Young People, or explore our Satellite Clubs page to find out more.
 If you have any questions or thoughts on co-production, or any examples of innovative practice to share, please get in touch with Emma.